GarrisonK/CSCE-431-Pai-Gow/README.md

 5. Change to a directory that you want to have the project source code and run "git clone https://github.com/GarrisonK/CSCE-431-Pai-Gow.git".
 6. Change into the project root directory and run "npm install".

----

-How to run Pai Gow:
+## How to run Pai Gow

 1. After the installation is complete, run "node app.js".
 2. Go to 'http://localhost:3000/' in your web browser.

----

-How to run the unit tests and code lint tool:
+## Code Testing / Checking

 1. Run "sudo npm install -g grunt-cli".
+2. Run Grunt.
-2a.
-To run a single round of tests/checks, run "grunt".
+--* To run a single round of tests/checks, run "grunt".
-2b.
-To run the tests/checks every time a project file is updated run "grunt watch".
+--* To run the tests/checks every time a project file is updated run "grunt watch".